• Skip to primary navigation

 Our favorite landing sites for a visit with children are :

-• In terms of beaches, Juno Beach and Utah Beach are the most suitable with room to run but also machines and stages set on the beaches
+- In terms of beaches, Juno Beach and Utah Beach are the most suitable, with plenty of room to run around, as well as machines and stages set up on the beaches.

 Books to read / movies to see before or after traveling